 Same type of pattern from the opposite (left) side view.

 I spray all my greens with a leaf polish.
-(I like Leafshine from Floralife).
+(I like Leafshine by Floralife).
 Greenery from the fields is dirty and usually rinsed when packed.
 If it is rinsed with hard water, you can see a dull, splotchy white residue.

 Leafshine cleans that grime and dull finish, leaving a glossy sealant that makes all the greens gleaming and fresh.